vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

     **BN ACD:** "RSCU533, Brisbane Delivery, cleared to YXHE via BLHS, climb 2500, squawk 1256, departure frequency 124.7"
     **RSCU533:** "Cleared to YXHE via BLHS, climb 2500, squawk 1256, departures 124.7, RSCU533"

-Taxiway H2 is inside the maneuvering area and therefore owned by **BN SMC-N**, treated like a runway requiring a takeoff and landing clearance BN ADC.
-Helicopters landing on other surfaces outside the maneuvering areas should be instructed to *"report on the ground"* so the controllers knows when they are no longer active in their airspace.
+Taxiway H2 is inside the maneuvering area and therefore owned by **BN SMC-N**, treated like a runway requiring a takeoff and landing clearance by BN ADC.
+Helicopters departing on other surfaces outside the maneuvering areas should be instructed to *"report airborne"* so the controllers knows when they are active in their airspace.

 !!! example
     **RSCU533:** "Brisbane Tower, helicopter RSCU533, H2 ready"